Costa Rica & Psychedelics: The Laws Are As Strict As Ever

 Are Magic Mushrooms Legal In Costa Rica?

 This list implies magic mushrooms have a high potential for addiction — a notion that’s now outdated.
-Researchers at John Hopkins Medicine are calling for psilocybin to be reclassified due to its low potential for abuse and clear evidence of its medicinal value.
+Researchers at John Hopkins Medicine call for psilocybin to be reclassified due to its low potential for abuse and clear evidence of its medicinal value.

 Although the laws do not mention magic mushroom spores (which are legal in most other countries) — however, this doesn’t mean spores are legal in Costa Rica.